We look forward to welcoming you to the campus in September.

 We encourage you to purchase your own face covering.
 We recognise that everyone’s circumstances will be different.
 Many people wear masks to protect themselves from air pollution or allergens as well as viruses.
 In such circumstances the University will not prevent people from wearing a face covering if they so choose, but the University will not supply or fund this.

-There may be instances for safety or security requirements that will necessitate individuals to remove face coverings for identification purposes.
+There may be instances however for safety or security requirements that will mean the individual is asked to remove face coverings for identification purposes.
 Such requests should be undertaken in a well-ventilated location, observe good hygiene practices and maintain adequate social distancing.

 Please note the following related aspects of the University General Academic Regulations: E13.9 (expected conduct for exams) and B7.8 (identification cards).